Eric Miller (photographer): Career

 After Nelson Mandela's release from prison in February 1990, Miller gained access to countries across Africa that had previously been closed to South African passport holders.
 The first place Miller travelled to after Mandela's release was South Sudan, to document the famine that occurred there in the 1990s.
 He has pursued photographic projects in 28 different countries including Botswana, Cuba, Democratic Republic of the Congo, Liberia, Namibia, Nigeria, Sierra Leone, Eritrea, Rwanda, Senegal, Sudan, Uganda, Vietnam and Zimbabwe.

 Although Miller spent much time and effort documenting South Africa's first democratic election during April 1994, he was also able to travel to Rwanda to document the last 10 days of the genocide there.
 He then documented the conditions of the (primarily Tutsi) victims of the atrocity who fled to refugee camps in Tanzania.
 His work reflects not only the internal chaos and violence caused by the genocide in Rwanda, but also the lasting effects for those who were forced to flee, and the problems faced by the neighbouring countries to which they fled.
 Miller's collection of photographs from Rwanda was more recently used in a project which he presented at the University of Cape Town during a symposium on post-apartheid and post-genocide transitions and violence in South Africa and Rwanda.

 During Miller's numerous visits to Uganda, he focused on the devastating effects of the war waged by Joseph Kony and the Lord's Resistance Army (LRA) on every sector of the population.
 He documented the issue of child soldiers, and spent time getting to know young adults who had escaped from the LRA after being forced, as children, to become its soldiers.

 Miller is currently a member of the Panos Pictures photo agency.

 Work with news outlets

 Miller's photographs have been published in many print publications around the world.
-He worked for the Associated Press for one year and Reuters for three years.
+He has spent several years working for the wire services such as the Associated Press and Reuters.
 He has completed assignments for The New York Times and Time, Los Angeles Times, Boston Globe, and several Washington D.C. area newspapers.